Eye and Ear Irrigation Safety and Procedure

 - Perform hand hygiene, apply gloves, and prepare protective setup for runoff control.

-- Begin eye irrigation immediately for chemical exposure and continue per emergent protocol.
+- Begin eye irrigation immediately for chemical exposure and continue per emergent protocol; when ordered, instill local anesthetic before irrigation and instruct patient to keep eye closed until irrigation starts.

-- Use room-temperature solution for ear irrigation to reduce vertigo, dizziness, and nausea.
+- Use room-temperature solution for ear irrigation to reduce vertigo, dizziness, and nausea; normal saline is common, and selected protocols may use saline-hydrogen peroxide mixtures.

-- Direct flow safely (avoid forceful stream onto sensitive structures) and monitor tolerance continuously.
+- Direct flow safely away from the tympanic membrane, avoid forceful stream or deep insertion, and monitor tolerance continuously.

 - Document indication, solution, tolerance, findings, and follow-up actions.